 Where TklogM and TklogC are the thickness of layer l from the description and pseudo-stratigraphy log respectively.
 From Figure 14b, the technique proposed efficaciously maps layers superposition except for the top layer of borehole BX1(Quaternary sandstone) which is misclassified.
 Indeed, the resistivity of the quaternary sandstone layer in figure 13a is not provided as input resistivity for NM creation and subsequently can be explained by the fit (≈2%) observed in figure 7d which leads to layer misclassification.
-Moreover, the max absolute error (≈40%) mostly occurs between the MWG and Fz also implies the difficulty to find the boundary between these layers.
+Moreover, the max absolute error (≈40%) mostly occurring between the MWG and Fz also implies the difficulty to find the boundary between these layers.
 This limitation can be solved by providing many layers with their TRES values for NM computation.

-Another obvious point is that hot water is found in BX1 and the temperature tends to increase to 31 °C which confirms the strong alteration rocks observed due to the metamorphism acceleration process.
+Another obvious point is that hot water is found in BX1 and the temperature tends to increase to 31 °C which confirms the strong altered rocks observed due to the acceleration of metamorphism.
 Contrary to BX1, BX2 shows a thicker LWG around 144 m with a water temperature around 22°C. The thicker layer of LWG demonstrates the less intensity of geothermal activity in that place.
 Furthermore, the groundwater flow obtained in BX2 is about 3.45 times higher than BX1 (see Table 1).
 This workflow demonstrated that the thickness of the LWG averagely estimated from all nine lines (150-600 m) determines the chances to get an underground hot water reservoir under the fracture zone in the Xingning area.

 CONCLUSIONS